uvarc/rc-website/content/userinfo/rivanna/software/gaussian.md

 {{< module-versions >}}

 # License and Permission
 We have a site license.
 Please contact us if you need access to the software.
+(Non-PIs should ask their PI to send in the request.)

 For research, please load `gaussian`.
 For course work, please load `gaussian/grads16`.